|Nutritional Guidelines (per serving)|

 Wash and clean the feet carefully.
 The hooves can be discarded.
-In Morocco, the feet will have been charred over coals to remove the fur, but some burnt remnants may need to be scraped off.
 Also, remove any loose bone fragments.
 Wash the feet a final time by immersing them in water.

 Put the feet in a deep pressure cooker or heavy-bottomed pot along with the onions, garlic, spices, smen and oil.
 Add enough water to come almost to the top of the meat, cover, and bring to a simmer.

 Cook the meat for 1 1/2 hours with medium pressure (or 3 hours if simmering in a conventional pot).
 Stir and taste for salt, adding more if desired.